sonalRawal/sendMailAutomatic/README.md

 ```
 Now if its working well then you got output true.

-- If you want to send mail using send request goto the send mail API folder in above src and try it..
+- If you want to send mail using send request go to the send mail API folder in above src and try it..